 Goldcorp profit beats on strong precious metal sales

-On an adjusted basis, profit slipped but still handily beat analysts' expectations, sending shares up more than 3 percent shortly after market opened.
+On an adjusted basis, profit slipped but still handily beat analysts' expectations, sending its shares up more than 5 percent on the Toronto Stock Exchange.

 Goldcorp maintained its production outlook for the year and said it will update capital spending expectations early next year in light of industrywide capital cost escalation.

-Escalating costs have pushed mining companies around the globe to shelve major development projects as investors demand more measured growth and better return on investment.
+Escalating costs have pushed mining companies around the world to shelve major development projects as investors demand more measured growth and a better return on investment.

 Gold production more than doubled at the Penasquito mine in Mexico in the quarter, driven by stronger grades.
 A water shortage in the arid region is still holding back throughput rates at the mill, but the company said it was well on track to meet its forecast.

 Goldcorp also saw improved output at its Red Lake mine in Ontario as it was able to access higher grade zones.

 Its shares were up 5.6 percent at C$43.07 on Thursday on the Toronto Stock Exchange.